Run the sample app: HoloLens - Visual Studio (C++/WinRT)

 To complete this quickstart, make sure you have:

 - A Windows machine with Visual Studio 2019 installed with the Universal Windows Platform development workload and the Windows 10 SDK (10.0.18362.0 or newer) component.
 You must also install Git for Windows and Git LFS.

 - The C++/WinRT Visual Studio Extension (VSIX) for Visual Studio should be installed from the Visual Studio Marketplace.

 - A HoloLens device with developer mode enabled.
-This article requires a HoloLens device with the Windows 10 October 2018 Update (also known as RS5).
+This article requires a HoloLens device with the Windows 10 May 2020 Update.
 To update to the latest release on HoloLens, open the Settings app, go to Update & Security, then select the Check for updates button.

 - Your app must set the spatialPerception capability in its AppX manifest.